Logistics Coordinator

 Job Description Summary

 The Logistics Coordinator- Orientation Executive Staff (LC-OES) is an integral part of the Waino Wahtera Center for Student Success.
-LC-OES is the lead for the creation of O-Week Teams, vehicle and room reservations, and the production of the University Welcome for Orientation at Michigan Tech.
-They will assist with the hiring of the Orientation Team Leaders.
-They will work closely with the other members of the OES team to train, and supervise 60-70 Orientation Team Leader (OTL) staff.
+LC-OES is the lead for creating Orientation Teams, vehicle and room reservations, and producing the University Welcome (if there is not a Lead OES) for Orientation at Michigan Tech.
+They will help with hiring the Orientation Staff (which includes OTLs, Summer Ambassadors, and Summer Residential Assistants).
+The LC-OES will work closely with the members of the OES team to train and supervise 70-80 Orientation Team Leaders (OTL) and 20-30 Summer Session Ambassadors and Resident Assistants.

 Essential Duties and Responsibilities